The Abbott Ridge Trail in British Columbia's Glacier National Park (often confused with Montana's national…

 And then on our first night I was kept awake for hours listening to rain beat our tent while lightening crackled overhead.
 That meant that the undergrowth the next day would be wet and soak us in short order.
 What fun!

-Day 2 – Robertson Cove to a campsite north of Sinclair Cove (Approx 16 km and 7 – 7.5 hours of hiking)
+Day 2 – Robertson Cove to a campsite north of Sinclair Cove (Approximately 16 km and 7 – 7.5 hours of hiking)

 After spending an inordinately long time picking my way through slippery massive boulders at the start of the day, I started to wonder if this trail was going to kick my butt.
 Fortunately once we reached Katherine Cove (another place with road access) the hiking got easier.